laminlabs/lamin-usecases/docs/public-ontologies.md

 ethnicity
 ```

-Please refer to - {doc}`docs:bio-registries` to learn how to manage in-house knowledge.
+Please refer to - {doc}`docs:bio-registries` to learn how to manage in-house biological registries.